JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 ## Deposit Action

-Let's take a look on how admin deposit the token into the zkWasm Rollup Application, in `process` function in state.rs of the zkWasm Rollup Application ([automata](https://github.com/riddles-are-us/zkwasm-automata/blob/main/src/state.rs)):
+Let's take a look at how admin deposits the token into the zkWasm Rollup Application, in `process` function in state.rs of the zkWasm Rollup Application ([automata](https://github.com/riddles-are-us/zkwasm-automata/blob/main/src/state.rs)):

 ```rs
 DEPOSIT => {